W0lffe/KitchenMate/README.md

 #### Stage 5
     Implementing and testing new visions for app
 - Front-End
-    - [ ] Sections for creation modals
+    - [x] Sections for creation modals
-        - NOTE: Idea is to traverse through sections like Basic Info -> Ingredients -> Steps etc.
-                Instead of showing all things at once.
-        - Work In Progress, tab system works for RecipeCreation.
-Next up DishCreation.
     - [ ] Possibility to show whole recipe in dish inspection instead of just recipe name
     - [ ] Recipe scalability feature
          - Work In Progress, currently only scales on portions, does not consider output